Find the best picnic lunch ideas here... Really great for your picnics!

 We have taken many whole chooks from the chicken shop to our picnics too, especially for a last minute picnic.

-Chicken with Lemon, Basil and Tarragon… so easy
+Chicken with Lemon, Basil and Tarragon, then tossed in Avocado… so delicious!

-For these best picnic lunch ideas you will need...
+For these best picnic lunch ideas using a really tasty chicken, you will need...

 - 4-6 Chicken fillets, or a whole chicken